 Supporting your commitment to healthcare excellence

-Go to the 'Emergency Admissions' folder for a list of references relating to trends and cycles in emergency admissions.
-The concepts contained in these papers is equally applicable to understanding elective admissions.
+The 'Emergency Admissions' folder contains details of studies relating to trends and cycles in emergency admissions.
+The concepts contained in these papers are equally applicable to understanding trends in elective admissions and outpatient attendances.
+Indeed, experience shows that such long-term cycles also apply to emergency department and outpatient attendances.

 Forecasting Demand Series